BMS analytics

 Beyond HVAC

 Modern buildings bolt IoT sensors onto the BMS — air quality, occupancy, sub-metering, leak and energy sensors over MQTT and M-Bus.
-Explore reads the BMS and the IoT layer together, read-only, and ranks them in a single queue instead of a second dashboard.
+Explore reads the BMS and the IoT layer together, and ranks them in a single queue instead of a second dashboard.

 An HVAC building management system generates the bulk of a building's telemetry and most of its avoidable cost.
 Explore grounds every HVAC signal in the plant's physics — catching a drifting sensor or a fighting setpoint before it becomes a comfort complaint or an energy spike.

 Most building monitoring systems stop at charts and threshold alarms.
 Explore cross-checks each signal, suppresses the alarm storm, and hands the operator a ranked list of what to act on — monitoring that ends in a decision, not a wall of metrics.
+Across many buildings, that becomes building management system analytics at portfolio scale.

 Before you ask